openequella/openequella.github.io/guides/AdvancedSearchConfiguration.md

 -   **Shuffle List**—allows the entry of any number of elements to a list.

--   **Term Selector—**allows for the selection of pre-existing terms.
+-   **Term Selector**—allows for the selection of pre-existing terms.

--   **User Selector—**allows for the search and selection of openEQUELLA users.
+-   **User Selector**—allows for the search and selection of openEQUELLA users.

 Each control must target a specific metadata schema node.